What is a good project summary for NEAR?

 How are cryptographic functions used?

-NEAR uses ED25519 for transaction signatures.
+ed25519 for signing transactions.
 We currently use the

 sha2 libraries for crypto.